Queens of Noise: "Neon Angels on the Road to Ruin"

 Written by Ford, Fowley, and Fox, "Neon Angels on the Road to Ruin" is driven by a slow riff and a guitar solo that are both provided by Ford.

 Described simply as a "crunching heavy rock track" and "hard-ass rock", the song is considered by both Henderson and Doherty to be one of the best tracks on the album.

 Fowley described it as reminiscent of a "European approach to heavy metal", while Fox viewed it as the band's "concession to Lita's heavy metal [desires]."

-Currie's performance on lead vocals has been called "outstanding" and even considered her "finest performance", although Fox observed that Currie hated to sing it live night after night because she had great difficulty repeatedly hitting the highest notes in the song.
+Currie's performance on lead vocals has been called "outstanding", although Fox observed that Currie hated to sing it live night after night because she had great difficulty repeatedly hitting the highest notes in the song.

 "I Love Playin' with Fire"

 The first track on the second side of the original album, "I Love Playin' with Fire" is the second song on Queens of Noise that was written by Jett alone.

 It is an up-tempo song with Jett providing lead vocals that Myers describes as "divinely decadent", while it also features both a powerful riff and another guitar solo from Ford.

 Fowley described the lyrical content of the song as Jett's perspective on "getting ripped off and almost destroyed by superficial love".

-The iTunes review described the song as full of "relentless, gleeful anger", while Fox remarked that it was "always a lot of fun to play" and that she thought that Ford's solo was "one of her best".
+Fox remarked that it was "always a lot of fun to play" and that she thought that Ford's solo was "one of her best".

 The song also features hand clapping during the third verse, which the Runaways recorded with a group of friends that included Rodney Bingenheimer, an experience that Fox remembered as an excruciatingly long process because "someone was off on every take".

 "California Paradise"

 Written by Fowley, Jett, West, and Kari Krome (Jett's friend and an important catalyst in the band's formation), "California Paradise" was the first of the Queens of Noise songs to be penned, and it was even one of the songs that Fox learned while auditioning for the band.

 After beginning with another opening drum fill from West, the song quickly becomes a guitar-driven "stomping rock track" with Currie on lead vocals and Jett harmonizing with her on the choruses.

 It is a unique track on the album because the guitar solo is split between Jett, who plays the first portion, and Ford.

-Fowley described it as an "answer to 'California Girls' by the Beach Boys although musically it resembles a Gary Glitter record". iTunes characterized it as a "gloriously malevolent" tribute to the Runaways' home state, while Fox praised it as "probably the best song on the album".
+Fowley described it as an "answer to 'California Girls' by the Beach Boys although musically it resembles a Gary Glitter record".

+Fox praised it as "probably the best song on the album".